 Jerusalem history is scant from this time period, as is history in general.
 Very little is known of any civilization prior to 3500 B.C., though it is known that civilizations and cities were flourishing.
+The ancient Sumerians in southeast Mesopotamia are the first recorded civilization, dating to ca. 3000 BC.
+This civilization was approximately 1,000 miles to the east of Jerusalem.
 Ancient Jerusalem seems to stretch back even to this most ancient and unknown of times.

 The first Biblical mention of Jerusalem is not under that name, but rather under the appellation Salem.
 It occurs in Genesis 14:18.
 This is one of the most mysterious verses in all of the Bible.

 "And Melchizedek king of Salem brought out bread and wine; now he was a priest of God Most High."